Personal site to archive accessibility-related learnings, mostly focused on technical implementations.

 Over the last 25 years, I have spent most of my life sitting in front of some kind of digital display.
 Whether it was as an Enterprise-class Systems Engineer, developing motion detection and digital video surveillance systems, or apps to distribute 3d medical animations, I have been eternally waiting on some kind of "Please wait..." indicator.
 It wasn't until 2012 that I took the question "Do you know ARIA?" as a challenge to learn about accessibility.

-In 2016, I took the opportunity to move to the design side and work closely with creatives to design accessible applications, offering input from what I knew about the browser.
+In 2016, I took the opportunity to move from engineering to the design side and work closely with creatives to design accessible applications, offering input from what I knew about the browser.
 This was a big, scary paradigm shift for me, but it was a new world I was willing to explore.
 Being surrounded by designers, I was able to get relevant knowledge in customer experience.
-Since then, I have had the opportunity to establish a team of accessibility subject matter experts to scale out accessibility across our side of the organization.
-I consider myself fortunate in being able to lead such a stellar group of individuals that I have learned a lot from, each and every one of them, like sandpaper smoothing out my rough edges.
+I then had the opportunity to establish a team of accessibility subject matter experts to scale out accessibility across the organization.
+I was very fortunate in being able to lead such a stellar group of individuals that I have learned a lot from, each and every one of them, like sandpaper smoothing out my rough edges.

 Along the way, I have also been able to publish some courses on the Pluralsight platform.
-Focused mainly on a developer audience, I have produced Meeting Web Accessibility Guidelines, Introduction to Developing Custom Components with ARIA, and Accessibility: Testing and Screen Reader Use.
+Focused mainly on a developer audience, I have produced Foundations of Accessible Web Design, Testing Techniques for Web Accessibility, Screen Reader Compatibility Testing for Web Accessibility, and ARIA Foundations for Web Accessibility.
 Through relationships with Pluralsight, the course is used officially in large organizations to educate developers on digital accessibility.
 It is even used as part of a Google Africa Developer Scholarship.

 When I am not trying to raise awareness for digital accessibility at front end and Accessibility conferences around the country, I am probably taking a nap or drinking Zombies at a Tiki bar.